jxtin/MovieRecommendationGenerator/README.md

 ## Deployed on discord as a bot

-### Enter the exact title of a given movie, and you will be recommended movies according to each movies' overview, popularity and rating
+### Enter the exact title of the input movie and you will be recommended other movies according to the respective movie's overview, popularity and rating

  Preprocesssing of data is linked: [here](https://github.com/jxtin/MovieRecommendationGenerator/blob/master/Movie%20Recommendation/preprocessing.py)